swfiua/80days/posts/magic-roundabouts-and-geese.rst

 the Queen pirouette, turning 180 degrees to enter the roundabout backwards.

-In this way, the *give way to traffic on your right* rule ensures they give way to traffic coming from their right.
+In this way, the *give way to traffic on your right* rule ensures the traffic that you need to giver way to is always coming from your right.

-Once on the roundabout another pirouette should be done, having done this, again give way to traffic entering from the North/South road.
+Once on the roundabout another pirouette should be done, having done this, again give way to traffic entering from the North/South road, which is again on your right.

 This also ensures if you exit on this route you are facing the right way.